pusher/k8s-spot-rescheduler/README.md

 On this, you should configure the flags as you require.

+`-v` (default: 0): The log verbosity level the program should run in, currently numeric with values between 2 & 4, recommended to use `-v=2`

 `--running-in-cluster` (default: `true`): Optional, if this controller is running in a kubernetes cluster, use the pod secrets for creating a Kubernetes client.

  `--kube-api-content-type` (default: `application/vnd.kubernetes.protobuf`): Content type of requests sent to apiserver.